 Chronic history of fire setting with progression

 Uses fire to torture/injure animals, self or others

 Obsessive/compulsive fire thoughts/behaviors

 The Cedar Rapids Fire Department's Juvenile Fire Intervention Program may be able to help curb this undesirable behavior.
 There is no charge for this service and all information is kept strictly confidential.
 Although we are not counselors, we have been trained to provide the proper course of action needed after our evaluation of the situation.
 Our assessment will determine whether the child is in need of additional potentially life-saving fire safety education (which we will provide), if the child is in need of professional counseling, or in need of both.
 Our personnel have received the training necessary to identify children that may need assistance.
-To obtain help, or more information, contact the Cedar Rapids Fire Department at 319-286-5200 or E-mail the Program Director, Fire Captain Brent Smith.
+To obtain help, or more information, contact the Cedar Rapids Fire Department at 319-286-5200 or E-mail the Program Director, Administrative District Chief Brent Smith.

 If you are not a Cedar Rapids resident, we will refer you to the proper agency in your jurisdiction.
 To learn more about the statewide program, download the Iowa Juvenile Fire Intervention Program brochure.
 There are regional contacts throughout the State that can assist your family.
 (Download the Southeast Region Program Contacts)